 With local journalism in crisis, Northwestern University has assembled a team of experts in digital innovation, audience understanding and business strategy.
 The goal: reinvent the relationship between news organizations and audiences to elevate enterprises that empower citizens.

-Spiegel Research Center
+Medill Spiegel Research Center

 The Northwestern Knight Lab, a leader in developing digital storytelling tools and platforms, will use data analysis from the Local News initiative to create new products, tools and approaches to strengthen local news organizations and better serve their audiences.